 Because individuals from multiple countries are living on a contained ship for several days, there are many ways that illnesses can be spread.
 But there are also other medical emergencies that can happen due to accidents or negligence.

-Outbreaks of infectious diseases can happen on cruise ships because thousands of people are living temporarily in a contained space.
-Most recently the novel coronavirus COVID-19 has ravaged cruise ships in early 2020, which severely impacted the cruise industry.
+Outbreaks of infectious diseases can happen on cruise ships because thousands of people are living temporarily in a confined space.
+Most recently the novel coronavirus COVID-19 ravaged cruise ships in early 2020, which severely impacted the cruise industry.

 Many ships were stranded at sea because multiple ports in multiple countries did not want them to dock and possibly expose their citizens to the virus.